Llenar70/allye-doc/course/case_study_3_causal_forests.md

 </p>

 -   **Hypothesis 2 (Discovery)**
   - Repeat the process for `used_new_feature_in_7d`.
-You will probably confirm they are high-engagement users, you may notice many are from the free plan.
+You will probably confirm these users are highly engaged.
+You may notice many are on the free plan.
 <p align="center">
   <img src="./imgs/course3_bar_newfeature_use.png" alt="Load Data" width="600">
 </p>